j-carson/j-carson.github.io/_posts/2019-01-12-The-Forest.md

 ![needs_cleaning]({{ site.url }}/images/dirty_time_delta.svg)

+You can read this as - a cluster of small outliers on the left, a whole lotta nothing, then a chunk of data where it's "supposed to be" at four hour intervals on the right.

 What do you need to do with this?
-Just figure out where that little bump on the left is!
+Just figure out where that bump on the left is!
 You don't need to know which stations or which months this happened or why it might have happened.
 You just need to find it and get rid of it.